wordofwarning/wordofwarning.org/current/2016-haphazard/schedule/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Haphazard 2016"
-show: "Schedule of Activity, 12noon-4pm"
+show: "Artists + Activity, 12noon-4pm"
 artist_size: 1
-show_size: 4
+show_size: 3

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values